chrisnoonan98675/site/xl-deploy/concept/the-xl-deploy-work-directory.markdown

 ## Location of the work directory

-The `work` directory is located in the XL Deploy server installation directory (`<XLDEPLOY_SERVER_HOME>`).
+The `work` directory is located in the XL Deploy server installation directory (`XL_DEPLOY_SERVER_HOME`).
 XL Deploy uses this directory instead of an operating system-specific temporary directory because:

 * Read access to the work directory must be limited because it may contain sensitive information
 * Operating system-specific temporary directories are typically not large enough to contain all of the files that XL Deploy needs (for more information about disk space, refer to [Requirements for installing XL Deploy](/xl-deploy/concept/requirements-for-installing-xl-deploy.html#determining-hard-disk-space-requirements))